GRIMAUD vs. CARD FABRIQUE COMPANY.

 ornament at the bottom, shows “F.SIMON Ft”.
 The “Ft” is an abbreviation

 of the Latin word “fecit”, which means “he has made” and is a

 historically known method in art of claiming ownership of the design.

-The copy of the Card Fabrique’s Ace in figure 3 seems to hold the same words, but I cannot recognize it as such from this copy.
+The Card Fabrique’s Ace in figures 3a (deck Scott Kruse) and 3b (pic in Hochman) seems to hold the same words, but I cannot recognize it as such from these copies.
+But they do show a difference: in 3a the index is above the suit sign and in 3b it's the opposite.
 Although I haven’t been able to find a direct link, it is a remarkable coincidence that the last name of the designer, F. Simon, is the same as the J.M.
 Simon from Nancy (France), who is -until today- the printer of decks, published by Grimaud.

 Then there’s the Joker in figure 1.
 The style of the